conterra/mapapps-lodash/README.md

 ## Hints

-The build configuration of the bundle is controlled in the file [build.config.js](./src/main/js/bundles/dn_lodash/build.config.js).
-The keyword `npmDependencies` allows the usage of imports from specific npm modules during build time.
+The build configuration of the bundle is controlled in the file [rollup.config.js](./rollup.config.js).
+During the build `rollup` bundles all contents referenced by import statements in the target files.
-Rollup bundles the contents of the npm imports into the files which declares the imports.

 For example the file [index.js](./src/main/js/bundles/dn_lodash/index.js) simple declares: